Cosmopolitan Poet, Baby Freddy

 I consider myself a cosmopolitan poet.
 Some people think that I’m a born poet.
 Sorry to disappoint you, but when I was younger I didn’t care much for poetry.
 Not in South America where I was born and grew up.
 And not in Europe where I tried to grow up some more.
 I started liking poetry only after high school.
 But the real fireworks came when I was living in Rome, Italy.

 One day I went on a stroll with my earliest critic, mentor and friend Joe Palmieri through the gorgeous Villa Borghese Gardens in Rome, Italy.
-We stopped at a statue of famous British poet Lord Byron sitting on a pedestal.
+We stopped at a statue of famous British poet Lord Byron, a most cosmopolitan poet himself, sitting on a pedestal.
 I read a short verse on the plaque from his famous “Childe Harold”

 But I have lived, and have not lived in vain: